canonical/spark-client-snap/docs/setup.md

 The above command sets up a service account for user ```demonamespace:demouser``` for Spark job submission using configuration properties coming from the specified properties file while overriding the configuration properties ```spark.app.name``` and ```spark.executor.instances```.

-As you will discover further in the documentation for [job submission](/docs/submit.md), this service account along with it's default configuration properties can be used to submit a Spark job.
+For [job submission](/docs/submit.md), this service account along with it's default configuration properties can be used to submit a Spark job.

 For example, assuming the properties file provided has configuration details to access data in S3, one could submit a job like
 ```bash